crystalthedeveloper/theme-switcher-app/README.md

-# Theme Switcher App
+# 🎨 Theme Switcher App for Webflow

-This Webflow OAuth app allows users to securely connect their Webflow account and automatically inject the Theme Switcher script into their selected Webflow site using the Custom Code API.
+This Webflow OAuth app allows users to securely connect their Webflow account and inject a light/dark theme toggle script into their selected Webflow site using the Webflow Custom Code API.

+> 🛠️ Until Webflow approves this app, script injection will only work on hosted (paid) sites outside of Developer Workspace.

+---

 ## ✨ Features

 - 🔐 Webflow OAuth authentication
-- ⚙️ Script injection via Webflow Custom Code API
+- ⚙️ Script injection via Webflow Custom Code API (or manual fallback)
+- 🗂️ Site selection after OAuth
-- ✅ Success confirmation screen
+- ✅ Success screen with install confirmation or manual script
-- 🧠 Built with Next.js & deploys easily to Vercel
+- 🧠 Built with Next.js and deploys to Vercel

+---

 ## 🚀 How It Works

 1. User clicks **Connect to Webflow**
-2. OAuth redirects and exchanges code for access token
+2. App completes OAuth and exchanges code for access token
-3. The Theme Switcher script is injected into the first site/page (or optionally selected page)
+3. User selects which hosted site they want to use
+4. App injects the theme switcher script via API (or shows manual fallback)
-4. User is redirected to a success screen
+5. User sees a success screen

+---

 ## 🧩 Script Injected